 Part of the Australian 6th Division, it was established on 13th October 1939 in Northam, Western Australia.
 This formation was unique within the 6th Division as it was the only infantry battalion raised outside New South Wales or Victoria, drawing the majority of its recruits from Western Australia.
 The unit adopted the brown over light blue color scheme of the 11th Battalion from World War I for its Unit Colour Patch, adding a gray border to differentiate it from its Militia counterpart.

-Comprising about 900 personnel, the battalion was organized into four rifle companies, ‘A’ to ‘D’, each containing three platoons.
+Comprising about 900 personnel, the battalion was organised into four rifle companies, ‘A’ to ‘D’, each containing three platoons.
 Initial training was conducted in Northam before the unit moved to Greta, New South Wales, to join the 18th Brigade.
 In March, the battalion relocated back west before embarking from Fremantle to the Middle East.

 In Egypt and Palestine, the 2/11th Battalion received further training before being reassigned to the 19th Brigade as part of a reorganization into three-battalion formations.
 The battalion’s combat debut came in January 1941 during the Battle of Bardia in Libya, followed by engagements in Tobruk, Derna, and Benghazi.
 This was followed by action in Greece, where the battalion fought in several successful delaying actions, including at Brallos Pass.
 The battalion fought tenaciously to prevent German paratroopers capturing the Rethimno airfield on Crete, holding out for over 10 days, only being forced to surrender when the Allied defenders further west were overcome.